eliheuer/blue-ocean/README.md

 A proprietary fork of Bluu Next was released as [Bluu Suuperstar](https://black-foundry.com/fonts/bluu-suuperstar) by [Black Foundry](https://black-foundry.com), if you want a version of this typeface with a more traditional outline style and better spacing, please buy a license for the commercial version here: https://black-foundry.com/fonts/bluu-suuperstar

-Blue Ocean is licensed under the [SIL Open Font License](OFL.txt), please see the [OFL-FAQ.txt](OFL-FAQ.txt) file if you have any questions about the license.
+Blue Ocean is licensed under the [SIL Open Font License](OFL.txt), please see the [OFL-FAQ.txt](OFL-FAQ.txt) file if you have any legal questions.

 [Pull requests](https://github.com/eliheuer/blue-ocean/pulls) and new [issues](https://github.com/eliheuer/blue-ocean/issues) are welcome.

 ![Sample](documentation/drawbot/variable-font-specimen-001-alpha.gif)